 Police and Crime Commissioners were brought in by the Government to replace Police Authorities.

 Emily's aim is to ensure the policing needs of the community are met effectively and to oversee how the police and other organisations are tackling crime in Merseyside.
-She is accountable for how crime and community safety issues are addressed throughout the region.

 It is her job to hold the Chief Constable to account and to ensure the Force is properly funded so that she can deliver an efficient and effective service.
 The role includes the power to set the policing budget of over £370 million.
 Not only that, but she also has a statutory responsibility to monitor the whole criminal justice system in the region.